by-student-2017/DFTBP/README.md

 # DFTBP
 - LAMMPS codes for DFTB+
-- Important !!!: I gave up on improving it because I couldn't calculate things like stress-strain correctly as in the paper.
-At a later date, I plan to check whether the results are similar to those of PLUMED.
 - Tests:
   + DFTB+ v.23.1
     + [(v.21.2 or v.22.2 for "graphene" in examples)](https://dftbplus.org/download/deprecated)